Conflict / Asia-Pacific

 Analysis

-The degradation of India's Lakshadweep-based informal intelligence network is an underappreciated operational liability: formal patrol and sensor coverage is insufficient to infer intent at sea.
+The Lakshadweep intelligence network degradation is an underappreciated operational liability: India's formal patrol and sensor coverage cannot substitute for community-sourced maritime awareness.

 Historical Context